 Use IBISWorld to discover the latest trends and future developments in the market sector that you are interested in.
 IBISWorld provides information on over 400 industries, organised in broad categories such as manufacturing or retail.
 Find your industry (eg clothing retailing) and open the report.
 Click on the Industry at a Glance tab to see the Executive Summary which will give you ideas on the direction the industry is going, and any trends, issues and opportunities / threats which you could use as a starting point.

 Find out what the current issues are by browsing through our magazines in the Library such as Winning Edge for marketing, or Travel Trade Gazette for tourism.
 Online, you can find very recent articles by restricting your search in Discover to very current information, or limit your results to Trade Magazines which tend to have more news and commentary.
-The home page of Emerald lists the top requested articles of the week which might give you some ideas.

 Internet searches are very useful to identify key topics in the news and reported in online trade magazines.
 Keep an eye on the CIPD website if you are interested in HR, and sign up to email alerts from their organisation.
 Most newspapers have a business section such as the Guardian or the Financial Times.